Improving neurological health services

 acting upon feedback, provision of information and

 neuropsychology/neuropsychiatry.
-The programme worked closely
+The programme worked closely with

-people living with neurological disorders and
+living with neurological disorders and involved events, networking

-activities with NHS boards.
+and continued evaluation activities with NHS boards.

 The quality of neurological health services in 2012